alankrantas/alankrantas.github.io/README.md

 Built with Svelte, SvelteKit and Bootstrap.
 Uses Github Action to deploy a production to Github Pages and dependabot for security updates.

-Have options to deploy as Docker container (using go-gin or Nginx as server).
+Have options to deploy as Docker container (using Nginx as server).

 ## Local Development